juliusregalado/big-o/readme.md

 _Why?_ We only care about a general idea of how this grows over time as our input gets very large.
 When the input is large enough, the constants/other terms just don't mean as much in comparison.

 > There is a mathematical justification for dropping these.
 Look at the formal definition if you are really interested.

+## Lab

+Let's take a look at `problems.md`.
+Spend some time thinking about each one.
+You may look at some example solutions in `/js-solutions` after the lecture today.

 ## Things to remember